Welcome to the Mindfulness Community of Practice

 Research evidence suggests that mindfulness has a myriad of positive effects.
 It has been found to improve general well-being, life satisfaction and health, decrease symptoms of stress, anxiety and depression, improve interpersonal relationships, study and occupational success.

-The group will restart in week one of semester 2017 and run weekly during teaching periods.
+The group starts in week one of semester (22nd February) and runs weekly during teaching periods.

 Please see the Guidelines (below) for additional information regarding the structure and content of the meetings.